gouri123-cpu/Customer-Behavior-Data-Analysis/README.md

 # Customer-Behavior-Data-Analysis

-A complete end-to-end data analytics project demonstrating data extraction, cleaning, analysis, and visualization to generate business insights.
-🔹 Overview
+## Overview
+This project demonstrates an end-to-end data analytics workflow, including data loading, cleaning, analysis, visualization, and reporting.
+It focuses on extracting meaningful insights from data and presenting them in a clear, business-friendly format.

+## Dataset
+- Structured dataset used for analysis
+- Cleaned and preprocessed using Python
+- Prepared for SQL querying and visualization

+## Tools & Technologies
+- Python (Pandas, NumPy, Matplotlib, Seaborn)
+- SQL (PostgreSQL / MySQL / SQL Server)
+- Power BI
+- Gamma (Report & Presentation)

+## Steps Performed
-1. Loaded and analyzed structured data using Python
+1. Loaded the dataset using Python
-2. Performed EDA & data cleaning
+2. Performed Exploratory Data Analysis (EDA)
+3. Cleaned and transformed the data
-3. Executed SQL queries on PostgreSQL/MySQL/SQL Server
+4. Executed SQL queries to answer business questions
-4. Built an interactive Power BI dashboard
+5. Built an interactive Power BI dashboard
-5. Created a concise analysis report & presentation (Gamma)
+6. Created a report and presentation using Gamma

-🔹 Tools & Technologies
-1. Python (Pandas, NumPy, Matplotlib/Seaborn)
-2. SQL (PostgreSQL / MySQL / SQL Server)
+## Dashboard
-3. Power BI
+- Interactive Power BI dashboard
-4. Gamma (PPT)

-🔹 Key Outcomes
+- Visualizes KPIs, trends, and patterns

+## Results & Insights
-1. Identified trends, patterns, and KPIs
+- Identified key trends and performance metrics
-2. Delivered actionable insights via dashboards
+- Generated actionable insights for decision-making
-3. Improved data readability and decision support

-🔹 How to Run
+## How to Run
-1. Load the dataset
+1. Clone the repository
-2. Run Python notebooks/scripts
+2. Run Python scripts/notebooks for data processing
-3. Execute SQL queries
+3. Execute SQL queries on the database
-4. Open Power BI dashboard
+4. Open the Power BI dashboard to view insights

+## Conclusion
- Ideal project showcasing practical skills in Data Analytics, SQL, Python, and BI tools
+This project showcases practical skills in data analytics, SQL, Python, and business intelligence tools, making it suitable for Data Analyst roles.